 Virgin fiber for paper production is sourced from well-managed forests, and land management practices are in place to ensure the conservation and protection of natural resources.

-Rolland is committed to effective implementation of this policy until February 2018 by:
+Rolland is committed to the implementation of this policy by:

 - Involving employees, suppliers, shareholders and customers in the implementation of our paper procurement policy.

 - Encouraging current suppliers to provide information so their practices can be compared to this policy.

 - Establishing benchmarks, timelines, and accountability mechanisms to implement this policy, and reviewing this process annually.